Neris

 The Neris connects successive Lithuanian capitals – Kernavė and Vilnius.
-Along its banks are burial places of the pagan Lithuanians.
-At 25 km from Vilnius are the old burial mounds of Karmazinai, with many mythological stones and a sacred oak.
+Along its banks are the burial places of the pagan Lithuanians.
+At 25 km from Vilnius there is are old Karmazinai Hillfort and Karmazinai burial mound.

 Dual naming

 The reasons for the dual naming of the river as Neris by the Lithuanians and Viliya (formerly Velja, meaning "big, great" in Slavic) by the Slavs are complex.
 Even in Vilnius, there are toponyms including both names, e. g.
 Neris remains in the riverside names of Paneriai and Paneriškės while Velja is a part of the name Valakampiai, which means "an angle of Velja" in Lithuanian.
 In Kaunas, a part of the city by the Neris river, that was formerly a separate town, is also named Vilijampolė (Vilija + polis, that means "polis by Vilija").

-Although it has been suggested that Neris is the primeval name of the river, while the name Viliya is of secondary extraction, the dual naming most probably emerged from the confluence of the rivers Neris (now known as Narach River, leaving Lake Narach) and Velja, in the historical Slavic/Baltic borderland, each ethnos choosing their own name for the river starting at the confluence.
+Although it has been suggested that Neris is the primeval name of the river, while the name Viliya is of secondary extraction, the dual naming most probably emerged from the confluence of the rivers Neris (now known as Narač River, leaving Lake Narač) and Velja, in the historical Slavic/Baltic borderland, each ethnos choosing their own name for the river starting at the confluence.
 It is moreover evidenced by the fact that the name Neris was never used to name the river Velja up to this confluence.
-Therefore, it has been proposed that the Narach River had in fact been considered the upper reaches of Neris by the Balts in ancient times.
+Therefore, it has been proposed that the Narač River had in fact been considered the upper reaches of Neris by the Balts in ancient times.

+Some linguists, however, point to the fact, that Viliya in it upper part is not "big" or "great" at all and the name cognates with Lithuanian words velnias and vėlė.
+What is more, all the territory of upper Neris before the 12th c. was inhabited by the Balts, the archaeological East Lithuanian Barrow Culture.